Nr-1000101/backprop_nns_mnist/README.md

 batch size of a 100:
 ![image](https://user-images.githubusercontent.com/59236770/173581367-f25a4eb1-c202-4e7a-b0ab-ab376a3c8221.png)

-Feel free to use this for anything.
+Feel free to use this for anything and may the odds be in your favour.